manniwood/cl4pg/README.md

 ## Connect

-Let's assume you have a file in your classpath `cl4pg/PgSimpleDataSourceAdapter.properties`, and let's assume it has the following contents:
+Let's assume you have a file in your classpath `cl4pg/PgSimpleDataSourceAdapter.properties`, (in 'src/main/resources' in your Java project if you are using the Maven project layout) and let's assume it has the following contents:

 ```